Frank-Pechar/js-bank-landing-page/README.md

 ## Javascript Features and Methods Used

-- Modal popup for opening account
 - Sticky navigation using Intersection Observer API
-- Menu item hover fade and highlight effects
+- Slider carousel functionality for testimonial section
+- Tabbed component functionality for banking services
 - Event delegation for menu navigation items and tabbed component
 - Lazy loading of images
+- Reveal delayed section content upon scrolling for effect
 - Smooth scrolling
-- Reveal delayed section content upon scrolling for effect
-- Tabbed component functionality for banking services
+- Menu item hover fade and highlight effects
-- Slider carousel functionality for testimonial section
+- Modal popup for opening account

-## Coding Methods and Features Used:

-- ScrollIntoView() method
-- Tested various scrolling and coordinate gathering techniques
-- Use of dynamic dataSet attributes/properties
+- Use of dataset attributes
-- Sticky navigation using: getBoundingClientRect(), isIntersecting), IntersectionObserver(), observe()
-- Reveal sections upon scroll using IntersectionObserver(), isIntersecting, observe(), unobserve()
 - Dynamic class manipulation
+- Listening to wide variety of events

+List of some methods and properties used: scrollIntoView(), IntersectionObserver(), observe(), unobserve(), getBoundingClientRect(), isIntersecting), dataset